PavelVPV/sdk-nrf/samples/bluetooth/mesh/chat/README.rst

 chat presence get <node>
    Gets presence of a specified chat client.
-   Format for node argument: 0xXXXX.

 chat private <node> <message>
    Sends a private text message to a specified chat client.
    Remember to embrance the message in double quotes if it has 2 or more words.
-   Format for node argument: 0xXXXX.

 chat msg <message>
    Sends a text message to the chat.